-The Ft Lauderdale gun lawyers at the Law Offices of Leifert & Leifert know that the issue of gun ownership (let alone the issue of open carrying of firearms) in the State of Florida is a contentious issue.
-As such, an understanding of the laws that detail the restrictions on firearm and weapon ownership and transportation is crucial.
-Our criminal defense lawyers represent clients fighting a wide array of charges, including and especially crimes related to the open carrying of weapons, including firearms.
+The Ft Lauderdale gun Attorneys at the Law Offices of Leifert & Leifert know that the issue of gun ownership (let alone the issue of open carrying of firearms) in the State of Florida is a contentious issue.
+As such, an understanding of the gun laws that detail the restrictions on firearm and weapon ownership and transportation is crucial.
+Our criminal defense Lawyers represent clients fighting a wide array of charges, including and especially crimes related to the open carrying of weapons, including firearms.

 Subsection 790.053 of the Florida State Statutes, which deals with the open carrying of weapons, is below:

 (1) Except as otherwise provided by law and in subsection (2), it is unlawful for any person to openly carry on or about his or her person any firearm or electric weapon or device.

 (2) A person may openly carry, for purposes of lawful self-defense:

 (a) A self-defense chemical spray.

 (b) A nonlethal stun gun or dart-firing stun gun or other nonlethal electric weapon or device that is designed solely for defensive purposes.